 The school is fortunate to have its own Chapel, where regular weekly services are held for girls and Staff.
 Catholic girls celebrate Days of Obligation when they fall within the school day and the school also celebrates St Thomas More's Day.
 The School also expresses its spirituality in very practical ways.

-All girls help to fund-raise for charity and the School also has a number of links with various projects around the world.
-The girls normally select three charities to support during the year; one local, one national and one international.
-We also take part in national events such as Race for life, Red Nose Day, Jeans for Genes Day and the Cafod Lentern Appeal.
+All girls help to fundraise for charity and the School also has a number of links with various charitable endeavours around the world.
+The girls normally select three charities to support during the year: one local, one national, and one international.
+We also take part in national events such as Race for Life, Red Nose Day, Jeans for Genes Day, and the CAFOD Lentern Appeal.

 The Catholic Independent Schools’ Conference issued a statement on the nature of the independent Catholic school.
 Its statements are reproduced below with comments on how More House fufils its Catholic heritage: